ioBanker/bitshares-ui/app/help/en/gateways/ioxbank.md

 # ioxbank Instant Swap Service
-A Bridge service is responsible for moving cryptocurrencies to and from the BitShares Blockchain.
-You can easily identify those supported by ioxbank, because they are prefixed with **IOB.**.
+A Bridge Instant Swap Service is responsible for moving cryptocurrencies between BitShares and other Blockchains.
+You can easily identify those cryptocurrencies supported by ioxbank, they are prefixed with **IOB.** and marked as featured in dashboard page.

 ## Website
 [https://ioxbank.com](https://support.ioxbank.com/docs)